External vertices for crystals of type A: DEFINITIONS AND NOTATION

 \begin{defn} For any weight $\lambda$ in the set of weights $P(\Lambda)$ for a dominant integral weight $\Lambda$, we let $\hub(\lambda)=(\theta_0,\dots, \theta_{e-1})$ be the hub of $\lambda$, where

-The hub is the projection of the weight of $\lambda$ onto the subspace of the weight space generated by the fundamental weights \cite{Fa}. \end{defn}
+The hub is the projection of the weight of $\lambda$ onto the subspace of the weight space generated by the fundamental weights \cite{Fa}. \end{defn} We recall that for type $A$, with null root $\delta=\alpha_0+\alpha_1+\dots+\alpha_{e-1}$, the symmetric product is

 By the ground-breaking work of Chuang and Rouquier \cite{CR}, the highest weight module $V(\Lambda)$ can be categorified.
 The weight spaces lift to categories of representations of blocks of cyclotomic Hecke algebras, the basis vectors lift to simple modules, the Chevalley generators $e_i,f_i$ lift to restriction and induction functors $E_i,F_i$, and the simple reflections in the Weyl group lift to derived equivalences, which in a few important cases are actually Morita equivalences.
-It follows from the work of Scopes \cite{Sc} and generalizations by Chuang and Rouquier \cite{CR}, that if we have a weight all of whose crystal elements are external, then acting on the block of the cyclotomic Hecke algebra by the Weyl group will produce a Morita equivalence.
+It follows from the work of Scopes \cite{Sc} and generalizations by Chuang and Rouquier \cite{CR}, that if we have weights at two ends of a string in a sense we will shortly make explicit, then acting on the blocks of the cyclotomic Hecke algebra by the Weyl group will produce a Morita equivalence.